 At the time of her disappearance, Carlita was 5 foot 4 inches and weighed 107 pounds.
 She was wearing a short jacket, blue jeans, and red medium-length crocodile boots.
 She has gray hair, brown eyes, and a small scar in the center of her forehead.
 Her right earlobe is split from where an earring was pulled out.
 She liked wearing hairpieces and dark-colored wigs.
 She was also known for using the last name “Patterson.”

-Also, eight years after Carlita went missing, her cousin, Mia Patterson, disappeared from Detroit in 2017.
+Also, eight years after Carlita Yvette Gentry Lohmeier went missing, her cousin, Mia Patterson, disappeared from Detroit in 2017.
 Mia, too, has never been located.
 Investigators don’t believe that the two cases are related.

-Anyone with information regarding Carlita’s missing person case is urged to contact the Detroit Police Department at 313-596-5240.
+Anyone with information regarding Carlita’s missing person case is urged to contact the Detroit Police Department at 313-596-5240 or their local authorities.
 Please share this story to continue the conversation about Carlita’s disappearance.